 Vibration Reduction with a Nikon Z: Works extremely well.
 As I stated in my Z camera review you can not turn off the lens VR without turning off VR all together - The Nikon's in-body stabilization cannot be used without also having the lens VR on.

 Image Sharpness and detail resolution - exceptional see the image below.

 The second image below of the squirrel you can resolve each individual hair.

 Squirrel is about 150 feet out - notice the fine hair details that were resolved and his claws. f/5.0 1/250s

 Color and Contrast Rendering: Another example of excellent optical coatings and quality of glass.
 I consider the Nikon 70-200mm ED FL lens one of my best - the lens renders excellent color with very good contrast - see below.

 The images of the birds in the image library were all shot through a double pane glass window and thus some loss of sharpness did occur.

-What I like most about the lens: Focus Speed, accuracy, and optical Performance.
+What I like most about the lens: Focus Speed, accuracy, and superior optical performance.

-Conclusion: I would buy it again if something happened to mine without hesitation.
+Conclusion: I would buy it again if something happened without hesitation.

-Review Benchmark: In many of the reviews out there you will notice almost all other 70-200mm lenses are measured/compared against Nikon 70-200 ED FL because the top performer is always being chased by all others.
+Review Benchmark: In many of the reviews out there you will notice almost all other 70-200mm lenses are measured/compared against Nikon 70-200 ED FL because the Nikon 70-200mm lens is always being chased by all others.
 The Nikon 70-200mm is the benchmark.